 G Fast allows for high speeds using the same copper pipe that was used for voice calls.
 Their performance targets are between 150 Mbit/s and 1 Gbit/s.
 Initially, they will only go up to 300MB download and 50MB upload.

-G Fast roll out is imminent!
+G Fast rollout is happening now!

 There’s a lot of information to take in when researching business broadband systems, so don’t worry if you’re still unclear what the right type of setup is for the needs of your company.